Yakshi (sculpture)

 Yakshi is a sculpture in Malampuzha park, Palakkad adjacent to the Malampuzha Dam in the Indian state of Kerala.
 Sculptored by Kanayi Kunhiraman, its construction was completed in 1969.
-It is a 30 ft tall sculpture inspired by a nude female yakshi (Hinduist female spirit), with her legs spread out, breasts lifted, eyes raised to the sky in a semi-drowsy state and fingers running through her hair.
+It is a 30 ft tall sculpture of a voluptuous, nude female yakshi in a relaxed sitting posture with legs stretched forward and spread, lifted breasts, fingers running through her unlocked hair, and half-opened eyes gazing skyward in a semi-drowsy, sensuous expression.
 The sculpture is constructed in a single piece.
 Kunhiraman was honoured by Kerala Government in 2019 during the 50th anniversary of the sculpture.

 Criticism

 The sculpture have been criticised by some people for its nudity.